Entries are now closed for the 2021 Irish Book Awards – watch this space for our short story longlist!

 Read Roisin’s story here and watch her chatting to Evelyn O’Rourke below about what makes a fabulous short story below:

-Stories must be original fiction, i.e. neither a reprint nor adaptation of a previously-published work, and all stories must have been or will be published in English during the qualifying period.
+Stories must be original fiction, i.e. neither a reprint nor adaptation of a previously-published work, and all stories must have been or will be published in English, in print or online, during the qualifying period.
 The author must be Irish by birth, citizenship or long-term residence.
 Entries must be made by the editor of the publication in which they appear.

 Please read the full Terms and Conditions here.

-Vanessa Fox O’Loughlin, founder of The Inkwell Group publishing consultancy, of Writing.ie, Chairperson of Irish PEN and bestselling author (writing as Sam Blake) explains, “Writing.ie was developed to assist writers worldwide to perfect their craft through the wisdom and experience of Irish authors, and to promote those authors to a global audience.
-We are thrilled to be involved in Bord Gais Energy Book Awards again this year and are are very much looking forward to hearing from new and established voices.”
+Vanessa Fox O’Loughlin, founder of The Inkwell Group , Writing.ie, and bestselling author (writing as Sam Blake) explains, “Writing.ie was developed to assist writers worldwide to perfect their craft through the wisdom and experience of Irish authors, and to promote those authors to a global audience.
+We are thrilled to be involved in the An Post Irish Book Awards again this year and are are very much looking forward to hearing from new and established voices.”

-Submissions for the Writing.ie Short Story of the Year Award will be judged anonymously, the long list read by an independent panel including literary agent Simon Trewin and Bob Johnston of The Gutter Bookshop.
+Submissions for the Writing.ie Short Story of the Year Award are judged anonymously, with the longlist read by an independent panel including literary agent Simon Trewin and Bob Johnston of The Gutter Bookshop.
 The winner is then chosen by the public from the shortlisted stories.

 To submit a story, please click here.

 If you have any difficulties, or are unsure if a story is eligible, contact email@example.com.

 The winner will be announced at the An Post Irish Book Awards on 25th November 2021.
 For more information about the awards check out: http://www.irishbookawards.ie/